nlordell/ethnum-rs/README.md

 ethnum = "1"
 ```

-The API follows the `uN` primitive types as close as possible.
+The API follows the Rust `uN` primitive types as close as possible.

 ## Intrinsics